What Is an Industrial Hygienist and What Do They Do?

 • Research institutions

-With around two years of experience, junior industrial hygienists can promote to senior or supervising industrial hygienists.
+With around two years of experience, junior industrial hygienists can earn a promotion to senior or supervising industrial hygienists.
 Each step at higher levels in the profession can take about eight years.
 Some industrial hygienists pursue advanced degrees, which can enhance their employability for mid or senior-level roles or lead to careers in teaching or research.

 Another increasingly popular alternative to a salaried industrial hygienist role is for you to move into consulting.
 In addition to the financial reward of excellent consulting rates, consultancy can give you more freedom to plan your work hours and vacation time.

-A Professional Certificate can help you better understand the job of an industrial hygienist and boost the skills you can demonstrate on your resume.
-You might like to consider the Chemicals and Health Professional Certificate offered by John Hopkins University.
+A Professional Certificate on Coursera can help you better understand the job of an industrial hygienist and boost the skills you can demonstrate on your resume.
+You might like to consider the Chemicals and Health Professional Certificate offered by Johns Hopkins University.

 If you’re interested in health and safety in the construction industry, then the Environment, Health, and Safety of Construction Processes content in the Construction Project Management Professional Certificate offered by Columbia University could be a good starting point.